PhobGCC/PhobGCC-doc/For_Makers/Board_Fixes.md

 ## L-stick Hall Sensor Joints - PhobGCC v1.X

-Due to the use of leaded solder in the construction of PhobGCC v1.Xs, the left trigger guard applies significant pressure to the hall effect sensor joints.
+Due to the reversed orientation of the left stickbox on PhobGCC v1.Xs, the left trigger guard applies significant pressure to the hall effect sensor joints.
+This can deform the solder joints if leaded solder, which is soft, was used.

 There are 3 fixes that resolve the issue.

 Temporarily - Simply remove the left trigger guards

 Take out the two black screws holding it in place and remove it.
-This is temporary-only because the trigger guard is important to trigger stability.
+This is temporary-only because the trigger guard is important to trigger stability and this can result in damage to the shell.

 Filing - File down the trigger guard at the circled points